phjeff319/libjeff/README.md

 This is the C++/CUDA morphing code library developed by Jeffrey for all meteorological calculation in Hong Kong Observatory.
 The code was mostly closed for use in HKO before but now it is open to provide continual updates for HKO colleagues.

 Initially plan to provide the code for scientific branch.
 Current Cmake support can be use to build the basic of the library.
 For HKO users, most of the time you only need turn on the build mode for "scientific" and maybe "external" (for bziped read of GRIB files).
+See "Supported build modes" below for info.

 ## To install,
 1. clone the repository from Git.